rafalkkk/demo-fork-play/proposals.md

-# Proposals to make korpo live better
+# Proposals to make korpo live better - add your proposals below